 Interest rates and their relationship to the growth rates in the average wage level and the level of prices have specific and complicated implications for money's worth ratios.
 Effective interest rates earned by the trust funds remained below 3 percent from 1940 (when the trust funds began) through 1963.
-After 1963, they gradually increased to about 11 percent in the mid-1980s, and then gradually decreased and are projected to continue to decrease to about 2.8 percent in 2022.
-Projected interest rates begin to increase thereafter and ultimately reach about 5.2 percent.
+After 1963, they gradually increased to over 11 percent in the mid-1980s, and then gradually decreased and are projected to continue to decrease to about 2.5 percent in 2023.
+Projected interest rates begin to increase thereafter and ultimately reach about 4.8 percent.